aaronbloomfield/slp/docs/ci-setup.md

   - "mysql -u root -e \"grant all on asb2t_test.* to 'asb2t';\""
 ```

 This is the database setup.
 The database credentials in the repo specify that the database to be used is `asb2t_test`, and that the `asb2t` user should be able to access that database.
 Note that we do not require a password for the MySQL user here.
-You obviously will need to adapt that to your particular setup.
+You obviously will need to adapt that to your particular setup -- in particular, your database is not "asb2t".
 Because this is in the `before_script` stanza, that setup is created prior to running the tests (hence, the "before" part of "before_script").
 Note that the syntax here is very precise, especially with regards to all those quotes.
 Travis has [more information on database setup](http://docs.travis-ci.com/user/database-setup/), including a section specifically on [MySQL](http://docs.travis-ci.com/user/database-setup/#MySQL).

 If your user needs a password, then you will have change the `grant` command to something like the the following: